-Low-Pressure Mercury Vapor Lamp - a discharge lamp (with or without a phosphor coating) in which the partial pressure of mercury vapor does not exceed 100 Pa during operation.
+Low-Pressure Mercury Vapor Light source - a discharge light source (with or without a phosphor coating) in which the partial pressure of mercury vapor does not exceed 100 Pa during operation.

-Low-Pressure Sodium (LPS) Lamp - a discharge lamp in which light is produced by radiation from sodium vapor.
+Low-Pressure Sodium (LPS) Light source - a discharge light source in which light is produced by radiation from sodium vapor.